Greensboro City Councill; Allen Johnson's "National Guard” Editorial that Shafted Carla Franklin

 3. The Editorial Itself Proves the Distraction is the Point.

 They are right.
-But we should be paying attention to the fact that a media-driven “gotcha” moment is threatening to overshadow the real, daily needs of our city.
-The most powerful response to this sensationalism is not to argue about the question online, but to march to the polls.
+But we should be paying attention to the fact that a media-driven “gotcha” moment overshadowed the real, daily needs of our city and altered the outcome of the primary.

 TBS, a critical poem I sent to our to local press on October 1st, pointing out how they are failing the public by keeping most uninformed;